mdestafadilah/welly-cra-starter/README.md

 ];
 ```

-We can add nested pages by reusing the pattern that we already built.
+For nested pages, just reuse the pattern that we already built.

 ```js
 // Routes config